nikhiln-code/koalaWorld/backend-go/README.md

 1. Clone the repository
 2. Run `docker-compose up --build`
-3. The project will be available at `http://localhost:8080`
+3. The APIs will be available at `http://localhost:8085`